PercyLanda/Iris-Data-Set-Project/README.md

 <h2><strong>3.
 Summary</h2></strong> <br>

 I have come to understand that the area of programming is an extremely indepth and complex one, where there are various methods to calculate the same information.
-My investigations have only touched the surface with this area and over time I believe that I will be able to revisit and improve my scripts.
+My investigations have only touched the surface with this area and over time I believe that I will be able to revisit and improve my scripts.<br>
+Based on my investigations, I have also come to the understanding that graphs are the most reliable method of output when it comes to having a clear and detailed breakdown of the distribution of data. <br>
-I have also achieved what I set out to do at the beginning of this project, which was to understand the data set while also learning methods of how to manipulate the data through writing and executing scripts.
+I have also achieved what I set out to do at the beginning of this project, which was to understand the data set while also learning methods of how to manipulate the data through writing and executing scripts.<br>
 In my investigations, I did come across more complex scripts which I wanted to pursue however based on my knowledge and timescale, I chose to reference these in my investigations and I hope to revisit this in the future to execute myself.

 <br>